fechanique/cordova-plugin-fcm/README.md

 You will need 2 generated files in the Firebase configuration process (see docs: https://firebase.google.com/docs/).

 #### Android compilation details
-Put your generated file 'google-services.json' in the project root folder.
+Put your generated file 'google-services.json' in the project root folder (`platforms/android`).

+You don't have to edit Gradle project configuration, the plugin is doing that for you!

 You will need to ensure that you have installed the following items through the Android SDK Manager:

-- Android Support Library version 23 or greater
+- Android Support Library version 23 or greater (marked as obsolete, should not be required anymore)
 - Android Support Repository version 20 or greater
 - Google Play Services version 27 or greater
 - Google Repository version 22 or greater